andyml123/andyml123.github.io/get-well-prayers.md

 <div class="prayers">
-Lord, hear our heartfelt prayer for the healing of our Christian brother/sister.<br>
+<p>Lord, hear our heartfelt prayer for the healing of our Christian brother/sister.<br>
 We pray for your mercy,
 Your compassion, Your grace and Your love, in making him whole and well again.<br>